 Sporting an up 'do, Ariel bops along to "Under the Sea" and demonstrates some impressive movements.
 "This Ariel figure has about 35 different functions [as opposed to the rudimentary beak snaps displayed by the original tiki birds], and I had a range of motions I could program when I animated her," says Reed.
 "We were able to access a wider palette of actions and incorporate more subtle expressions."

 The most impressive figure is the bloated sea witch, Ursula.
-Adapting a "squash and stretch" technique introduced by Disney animators in the 1930s to 3-D animatronics, the 7-foot character bobs and wiggles in her lair as she croons her signature song, "Poor Unfortunate Souls."
-The mood turns sinister here, with black light momentarily turning the otherwise cheerful dark ride truly dark.
+Adapting a "squash and stretch" technique introduced by Disney animators in the 1930s to dimensional animatronics, the 7-foot character bobs and wiggles in her lair as she croons her signature song, "Poor Unfortunate Souls."
+The mood turns sinister here, with black light momentarily making the otherwise cheerful dark ride truly dark.

 In the last couple of scenes, Ariel gets her man, and everyone celebrates the happily-ever-after finale.
 With a reasonably generous running time of 5 minutes and 30 seconds, Mermaid nevertheless feels rushed, and the ending seems especially tagged-on.
-The transitions between scenes -- particularly the last scene -- also don't seem to have a natural flow.
+The attraction is essentially a book report regurgitation of the movie.
+The transitions between scenes—particularly the last scene—also don't seem to have a natural flow.

 But there's no denying Mermaid's upbeat songs and cheerful vibe.
 It joins the ranks of Disney dark rides and gives voice to a now-classic and beloved animated film.